-14. THE RIGHT TO KEEP AND BEAR ARMS
+15. THE RIGHT TO KEEP AND BEAR ARMS

-Recognizing that the right to life, liberty, and property implies a right to defense of self and property, and that an armed citizenry is the final defense against government tyranny, we support:
+Because the right to life, liberty, and property implies a right of defense of self and property, and a right to acquire and maintain the tools to exercise such self defense, and because an armed citizenry is the final defense against government tyranny, we support:

-a.
-The repeal of laws regulating the ownership and bearing of arms, including automatic or so-called assault weapons.

-b.
-The elimination of registration and all other government records pertaining to ownership of arms.
+- a.
+The repeal of laws regulating the ownership and bearing of arms, including automatic or so-called assault weapons. - b.
+The elimination of registration and all other government records pertaining to ownership of arms. - c.

-c.
 The repeal of laws requiring permission from any government agency for the purpose relating to arms and ammunition.